 Washington, D.C., is forecast to continue its remarkable growth in the years ahead—even without the arrival of Amazon HQ2—but the city must avoid regressive activities that could blunt its expansion, according to Brian Kenner, D.C.’s Deputy Mayor for Planning and Economic Development.

-“Just because Washington is prosperous today … doesn’t mean that this newfound largesse is going to happen forever, because it won’t,” Kenner told Trustees at the Federal City Council (FC2) Spring Board Meeting at the Museum of the Bible on May 7.
+“Just because Washington is prosperous today … doesn’t mean that this newfound largesse is going to happen forever, because it won’t,” Kenner told Trustees at the Federal City Council (FC2) Spring Board Meeting at the Museum of the Bible yesterday.
 “We do need to be mindful of what got us here.
 What got us here is people find Washington attractive.”

 The District’s economic transformation over the past decade has meant that development-recruitment activities are no longer a zero-sum game, said Kenner.
 For example, global giants Nestle and Gerber choosing to locate in Rosslyn are no longer black marks on Washington’s reputation.

 “Ten or 15 years ago, that would have been seen as a loss for the District,” said Kenner, noting that D.C. has a better sense of itself and its importance today.
 “The reason why they came so close to Washington is because of Washington.
 Just because a company doesn’t come within our borders, as long as it’s coming close, it’s still being seen as a positive.”